Mondanite Magazine

 "It would be impossible to know the true Philip Salem without appreciating the strength of his attachment to the land and the people of his birth.
 Indeed, throughout his life, the little village of Bterram where his life story began has remained his spiritual and emotional anchor.

 I can still remember when I traveled from Australia to meet with him one summer while he was visiting his family home in Bterram, he told me quite candidly that it was here, among the limestone houses and the olive and fig trees, that he was happiest.
-At that point, he had been living outside of Lebanon for almost 20 years and yet the allure of his birth place had not faded.“
+At that point, he had been living outside of Lebanon for almost 20 years and yet the allure of his birthplace had not faded."

 Frances Mourani